AlbertSugi/2016-Election-Tweet-Analysis/README.md

 ## Introduction<br/>
-For our project we classified tweets of Donald Trump and Hillary Clinton during the 2016 elections.
+For this project we classified tweets of Donald Trump and Hillary Clinton during the 2016 elections.
 We created graphs, bigrams, and a prediction method that determines the probability of the tweet whether it is written by Trump or Hillary.<br/>